Large explosion at Bristol wastewater facility in England | DW | 03.12.2020

 "The incident is ongoing," he said.
 A witness said a helicopter had flown overhead "looking for missing people."

-The explosion took place at a wastewater treatment facility in the Avonmouth suburb of Bristol.
+The explosion took place at a wastewater treatment facility on Kings Weston Lane in the Avonmouth suburb of Bristol, operated by Wessex Water.

+Avon and Somerset police said the blast appeared to have involved a chemical tank.

 This is a developing story, more to follow...